 ~ THE METAGEEK TEAM ~

 As MetaGeek has grown, Ryan has worn a variety of hats.
 These days he spends most of his time managing the business (and sneaks some development time in too).
 As the Chief Geek, he sets the vision and fleshes out the road map, hires and retains talent, and make sure there is cash in the bank.
-He also led the redesign efforts for the new office space.
-To relieve stress, he enjoys running … a lot.
-When he’s not training for a 10K, he’s training for a half marathon.
-Most of the year, Ryan cruises to work on his mountain bike as part of the MetaGeek bike commuting team.
+Most of the year, Ryan rides his cruiser to work as part of the MetaGeek bike commuting team.

 Architect, Geek Mentor